-This 54-credit program provides students with a solid foundation in Bible and Theology.
+This 48-credit program provides students with a solid foundation in Bible and Theology.
 It is appropriate either for students who desire a short but intensive Bible program or for Christian men and women already involved in full-time or part-time church ministries.
-By taking two semesters with 15 credit hours and two semesters with 12 credit hours, a motivated student can complete the requirements for the Certificate in Biblical Studies in two years.
+By taking four semesters of 12 credit hours, a student can complete the requirements for the Certificate in Biblical Studies in two years.
 Students completing the Certificate program may also transfer credits to the Diploma or Bachelor of Arts programs if desired.